 Staff training was undertaken for Covid working including cleaning, mask wearing, PPE and sanitising.

 Staff training will be undertaken in May 2022 in conjunction with a review of the Risk Assessment.

 The practice reviews all policies, protocols and guidelines relating to Infection Prevention and Control at least bi-annually or as required.

 The practice ensures compliance with The Health and Social Care Act 2008 Code of practice on the prevention and control of infections and uses NICE guidance, QS61 and the policies of CHFT as sources of IPC information and good practice.

-FURTHER INFORMATION is available from Sue Rosborough, practice manager, to whom any patient feedback regarding any matters regarding infection control and prevention should be addressed.
+FURTHER INFORMATION is available from the Practice Manager, to whom any patient feedback regarding any matters regarding infection control and prevention should be addressed.